ThiagSilvaDev/ProjectEuler/readme.md

 # Project Euler Solutions

-Welcome to the repository of solutions for Project Euler problems, implemented in C and Python.
+Welcome to the repository of solutions for Project Euler problems, implemented in C.

 ## About

 This repository contains implementations for solving various Project Euler problems.
-Each problem is organized in its own directory with solutions provided in both C and Python.
+Each problem is organized in its own directory with solutions provided in C.

 ## Directory Structure